UHealthSolutions has an immediate need for temporary full-time and part-time Member Services Representatives.

 Would you like to work in a fast-growing call center in Worcester, MA?

-Strong preference will be given to candidates with at least two years of customer service experience.
+Strong preference will be given to candidates with at least five years of customer service experience, and at least two years of experience in a leadership role.
 Bi-lingual candidates with the ability to speak English and Portuguese or English and Spanish are preferred.
 Visit our Careers page to apply, or call 508-793-1191.

 UHealthSolutions is an equal opportunity employer and encourages applications from individuals with varied experiences and backgrounds.